kleene-project/docs/building/snapshots.md

 RUN service postgresql stop
 ```

-Where we use the snapshot as our parent image as well as omitting the
+We use the snapshot as our parent image in `FROM` instruction, and comment
-instructions that workded in the previous build.
-We start the rebuild with
+out the instructions that worked as expected in the previous build.
+We rebuild with

 ```console
 $ klee build -J allow.sysvipc -t PostgreSQL .